 Is Product Report Card Legit?

 Product Report Card appears to be a legitimate company.

 While it is not accredited by the Better Business Bureau (BBB), it holds a “C” rating on the platform.

 On Trustpilot, it has a 4.4./5 rating from over 4,600 reviews.

 As per its BBB profile, Product Report Card is located at 205 Detroit St, #600, Denver, CO 80206, and it has been in business since 2012.

 Based on real-user reviews and comments, below are some of the benefits and downsides of Product Report Card.

-- Multiple options of redeeming rewards.
+- Multiple options for redeeming rewards.

-- Gift cards codes are processed quickly.
+- Gift card codes are processed quickly.